21st Jul 2025

 4. The recovery time: A deep plane facelift typically requires longer time than a SMAS facelift.

 5. The results: a deep plane facelift produces similar results to a SMAS facelift.
 The deep plane facelift is more extensive and can carry more risk and a longer recovery.
-It is advised to discuss the options with our plastic surgeons who will give you honest advice on the best option for your facial structure and skin laxity.
+As an advanced alternative to the traditional facelift, the deep plane face lift targets deeper facial anatomy and provides longer-lasting, more natural results, especially in the midface and neck, compared to the more superficial approach of a traditional facelift.

 Depth of Dissection

+The removal or redraping of redundant skin is also a key component of the procedure, helping to eliminate excess, sagging skin for a smoother, more youthful appearance.
 This deeper dissection is a key factor in the effectiveness of the deep plane facelift technique, making it a preferred choice for those seeking extensive facial rejuvenation.
 The deep plane technique is a key factor in the effectiveness of this approach, allowing for tension-free skin closure and more natural results.

 Areas of Focus

-The area of focus for a deep plane facelift is the mid-to-lower face, including the cheeks, jowls, and neck.
-This procedure is designed to restore a more youthful and rested appearance to the face, addressing the signs of aging such as sagging skin, loss of volume, and decreased definition.
+In the midface, the buccal fat pad plays a significant role in facial volume and contour; during a deep plane facelift, the buccal fat pad may be repositioned or partially excised to address midface hollowing or ptosis.
+This procedure is designed to restore a more youthful and rested appearance to the face, addressing the signs of ageing such as sagging skin, loss of volume, and decreased definition.

 Benefits of Deep Place Facelift - Natural looking results

+One of the primary benefits of a deep plane facelift is the natural-looking results it provides.
+By addressing the deeper layers of facial tissue, this procedure can restore a more youthful and rested appearance to the face without the “pulled” or “windblown” look that can be associated with traditional facelifts.
 The deep plane facelift technique is designed to create a more subtle and natural-looking rejuvenation, which is ideal for patients who want to look refreshed and revitalized without appearing “done.”
 This approach ensures that the facial features are harmoniously enhanced, resulting in a more youthful and balanced appearance that can last for many years.
 The deep plane technique ensures that the facial features are harmoniously enhanced, resulting in a more youthful and balanced appearance.

 Longer Lasting Results